Laser Ablation ICP-MS

 Recent news and advances

-Adjustments have been made to our tubing diameter and material (1.5mm ID ETFE), and tubing length (1 m) to increase the speed of washout to the ICP-MS. Under these new conditions the signal washout is roughly 2.5 orders of magnitude/sec.
+Adjustments have been made to our tubing diameter and material (1.0mm ID PEEK), and tubing length (1 m) to increase the speed of washout to the ICP-MS. Under these new conditions 50% signal washout is achieved in 100ms with 99.9% washout reached in <1s.
 As a result we are able to increase the scan rate for mapping while still capturing chemical variations.
-The following example Ni and Sr maps of a roughly equant 500 um wide opx grain was generated in 12 minutes using a 17 um crater, 34 um/sec scan rate, and 15 Hz pulse rate.
-The data was processed using Iolite3.5 and the Cellspace imaging technique.
-A typical signal washout at the end of a NIST610 tuning line is also shown.
-We are currently experimenting with 1.0 and 1.2mm ID tubing for even faster washout.
+Mapping of a 4x3mm apatite was accomplished in 20 min and reveals zoning for Mn and 238U/206Pb to help us target domains for trace-element and geochronology studies.

 We have been using well-characterized geological settings to test the viability in-situ U-Pb geochronology of U-bearing minerals such as: